The Bankrate promise

 If you don’t have much net income remaining after your necessary expenses, there are a few things you can do.

 First, make sure your withholdings are correct with your employer.
 When starting a salaried job, you will need to complete a Form W-4, known as the Employee’s Withholding Certificate.
-This certificate helps employers determine how much to withhold for your taxes.
+This form helps employers determine how much to withhold for your taxes.